sourcehut-mirrors/chawan/doc/hacking.md

 ### Sandbox violations

-First, note that a nil deref can also trigger a sandbox violation.
-Read the stack trace to make sure you aren't dealing with that.
+You got a syscall number (assuming you're on Linux); look it up in the Linux syscall table for your architecture.

-Then, figure out if it's happening in a CGI process or a buffer process.
-If your buffer was swapped out for the console, it's likely the latter; otherwise, the former.
+To get more context on what happened, you can run `strace -f ./cha -o start.console-buffer [...]
+2>a`, trigger the crash, then search for the last occurrence of "--- SIGSYS".
+Then search backwards on the PID to see the last syscalls.

-Now change the appropriate sandbox handler from `SCMP_ACT_TRAP` to `SCMP_ACT_KILL_PROCESS`.
-Run `strace -f ./cha -o start.console-buffer [...]
-2>a`, trigger the crash, then search for "killed by SIGSYS" in `a`.
-Copy the logged PID, then search backwards once; you should now see the syscall that got your process killed.
+(Incidentally, strace also shows the syscall name, so it may be easier to check like that than looking it up in the syscall table.)

 ## Resources